publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch41/schIII/m__us_usc_t7_s1726a.md

                 Subparagraph (A) does not limit the ability of the Administrator to enter into a contract with any individual for personal service under [section 1722(a) of this title][/us/usc/t7/s1722/a].

-        (6) __Funding__
+        (4) __Funding__

             (A) __In general__

-                Subject to [section 1722(h)(3) of this title][/us/usc/t7/s1722/h/3], in addition to other funds made available to the Administrator to carry out the monitoring of emergency food assistance, the Administrator may implement this subsection using up to $22,000,000 of the funds made available under this subchapter for each of fiscal years 2009 through 2012, except for paragraph (2)(F), for which only $2,500,000 shall be made available during fiscal year 2009.
+                Subject to [section 1722(h)(3) of this title][/us/usc/t7/s1722/h/3], in addition to other funds made available to the Administrator to carry out the monitoring of emergency food assistance, the Administrator may implement this subsection using up to $17,000,000 of the funds made available under this subchapter for each of fiscal years 2014 through 2018, except for paragraph (2)(F), for which not more than $500,000 shall be made available for each of the fiscal years 2014 through 2018.

             (B) __Limitations__

                 (i) __In general__

-                    Subject to clause (ii), of the funds made available under subparagraph (A), for each of fiscal years 2009 through 2012, not more than $8,000,000 may be used by the Administrator to carry out paragraph (2)(E).
+                    Subject to clause (ii), of the funds made available under subparagraph (A), for each of fiscal years 2009 through 2018, not more than $8,000,000 may be used by the Administrator to carry out paragraph (2)(E).

                 (ii) __Condition__